 Analogue Days of the Week Clock

-For an alternate approach, the Analogue Days of the Week Clock includes a clear, concise dial to represent each day of the week.
+The Analogue Days of the Week Clock includes a clear, concise dial to represent each day of the week.
 By using a single handle and clear day segments, this analogue display concisely shows both what day it is and when it is in the day, without risking complexity or confusion.
 It is an excellent choice for anyone with memory issues who might be resistant to the use of, or struggle with, a digital display.

 Our Top Pick for Use on Wards